Pioreactor/docs.pioreactor/experiments/02-Secondary level education/caffeine-inhibition.md

 ### Results

-The growth rate chart clearly demonstrates an inhibition of growth occuring in the sample containing tea:
+The growth rate chart clearly demonstrates an inhibition of growth occurring in the sample containing tea:

 ![](/img/experiments/tea2-exp-results.png)